 Cris Moore (55m 25s):

 It's often viewed as a lack of conviction to be willing to do that.
-And so in this article we were thinking, well, gee, you know, maybe science and even mathematics have something to say to the largest society about how to live with uncertainty because, you know, mathematics, you think of it as just crystal realm of utter certainty, but it's no such thing.
+And so in this article we were thinking maybe science and even mathematics have something to say to the largest society about how to live with uncertainty because mathematics you think of it as just crystal realm of utter certainty, but it's no such thing.
 And especially over the course of the 20th century, we realized that there are multiple ways to view the mathematical world.
-There are multiple ways to view infinity within
+There are multiple ways to view infinity within picture of trends, funded numbers.

 Cris Moore (56m 6s):